 - All employees and visitors were required to undergo a check temperature upon entry to our premises.
-If any person had a fever or respiratory symptoms, entry would be refused and they were advised to seek medical attention: - All employees were required to wear face masks and we provided N95 masks to those in need; - We provided alcohol-based sanitisers to all employees; - 1:99 diluted bleach was used for daily cleaning and disinfection; - We hired professional office cleaners for disinfection and sterilisation every three months; - We installed an intelligent disinfection station at the manufacturing plant which provides full-body coverage by killing virus and germs using a sanitizing spray; - We encouraged employees to join the Government's "COVID-19 Targeted Group Testing Scheme"; and - We arranged for office staff to work from home during the peak of the pandemic.
-For those business units unable to operate remotely, such as quarrying and manufacturing plants of construction materials divisions, the Company implemented appropriate measures to monitor the possibility of infection and provided funding for COVID-19 testing whenever needed.
+If any person had a fever or respiratory symptoms, entry would be refused and they were advised to seek medical attention: - All employees were required to wear face masks; where employees needed a mask, Wai Kee provided N95 masks; - We provided alcohol-based sanitisers to all employees; - 1:99 diluted bleach was used for daily cleaning and disinfection; - We hired professional office cleaners for disinfection and sterilisation every three months; - We installed an intelligent disinfection station at the manufacturing plant which provides full-body coverage by killing virus and germs using a sanitising spray; - We implemented appropriate measures to monitor the possibility of infection and provided funding for COVID-19 testing whenever needed; - We encouraged staff to take the COVID-19 vaccination and granted vaccination leave for those staff taking it; and - All staff who had not received their first dose of a vaccine were required to undergo COVID-19 tests every two weeks.
+Consequently, the percentage of vaccinated company staff grew from 66% to 93%.